human1-z/Lylia-Offseason-2025/README.md

     * The LED ring on the Xbox360 gamepad and the RGB LED bar on the PS4 gamepad is used to indicate the driver position the gamepad is bound to.
     * The rumble motors on the Xbox360, PS4, and Etpark gamepads can be controlled from OpModes.
     * The 2-point touchpad on the PS4 gamepad can be read from OpModes.
-    * The "back" and "guide" buttons on the gamepad can now be safely bound to robot controls (Previously, on many devices, Android would intercept these buttons as home button presses and close the app).
+    * The "back" and "guide" buttons on the gamepad can now be safely bound to lyliaRobot controls (Previously, on many devices, Android would intercept these buttons as home button presses and close the app).
     * Advanced Gamepad features are enabled by default, but may be disabled through the settings menu in order to revert to gamepad support provided natively by Android.
 * Improves accuracy of ping measurement.
-    * Fixes issue where the ping time showed as being higher than reality when initially connecting to or restarting the robot.
+    * Fixes issue where the ping time showed as being higher than reality when initially connecting to or restarting the lyliaRobot.
     * To see the full improvement, you must update both the Robot Controller and Driver Station apps.
 * Updates samples located at [/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/external/samples](FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/external/samples).
     * Added ConceptGamepadRumble and ConceptGamepadTouchpad samples to illustrate the use of these new gampad capabilities.
-    * Condensed existing Vuforia samples into just 2 samples (ConceptVuforiaFieldNavigation & ConceptVuforiaFieldNavigationWebcam) showing how to determine the robot's location on the field using Vuforia.
+    * Condensed existing Vuforia samples into just 2 samples (ConceptVuforiaFieldNavigation & ConceptVuforiaFieldNavigationWebcam) showing how to determine the lyliaRobot's location on the field using Vuforia.
 These both use the current season's Target images.
     * Added ConceptVuforiaDriveToTargetWebcam to illustrate an easy way to drive directly to any visible Vuforia target.
 * Makes many improvements to the warning system and individual warnings.
     * Warnings are now much more spaced out, so that they are easier to read.